 Promoting and supporting parents, signpositing, advising and developing positive relationships between home and school

-Behaviour Mentor - Mrs Watts
+Behaviour Mentor - Mrs Brown

 Providing 1:1 and small group support for children.